Man Mohan Sharma: Academic career

+Biography

+In June 2025, a biographical book titled Divine Scientist was published, chronicling the life and contributions of Professor Man Mohan Sharma.
+The book, authored by Anita Patil and published by Sundaram Digital Publication House, highlights Prof. Sharma's academic journey, pioneering research in chemical engineering, and his role in shaping scientific education in India.
+The biography was launched at the Institute of Chemical Technology (ICT), Mumbai, where he served as Director for many years.

+The book has also been translated into Marathi by Soniya Khare, expanding its accessibility to regional readers.

 Awards

 Sharma is a recipient of a number of prestigious academic honours and awards including the 1977 Moulton Medal of the Institution of Chemical Engineers, and is himself commemorated in the M M Sharma Medal awarded by the same institution for outstanding research contributions.

 He won the Leverhulme Medal of the Royal Society "for his work on the dynamics of multi-phase chemical reactions in industrial processes".
 He was awarded the Padma Vibhushan (in 2001), and Padma Bhushan (in 1987) by the President of India.
 He was INSA President (1989–90).
 He is a Fellow of the Indian Academy of Sciences, Bangalore, Honorary Fellow of the National Academy of Sciences (India), Allahabad, Fellow of the Royal Society, London.
 Subsequently, he was elected Honorary Fellow by the Royal Academy of Engineering and is Foreign Associate of the US National Academy of Engineering.

 He has been honoured by several universities including IITs by honorary doctorates.

+In 2025, Sharma's biography written by Anita Patil, titled The Divine Scientist, was released in English and Marathi (Gurunam Guruhu).
+During this book launch ceremony, his former student Mukesh Ambani announced an unrestricted gift of ₹151 crore (equivalent to US$16.7 million) to the Institute of Chemical Technology to honor Sharma.